argentlabs/argent-contracts-starknet/docs/argent_account.md

 The final signature is serialized as an `Array<SignerSignature>` (even if there's only one signer)

-Here's an example of a regular transaction for an account without guardians:
+Here's an example of a regular transaction for an account **without guardians**:

 ```
 0x000001 // number of signatures in the array (1, owner only)